paulmsander/software-chipset/README.md

 VERSIONS:

-This is Software ChipSet release 1.4
+This is Software ChipSet release 1.4.1

 This distribution contains:
-- Build scaffolding 1.4
+- Build scaffolding 1.4.1
-- Btree 2.15
+- Btree 2.15.1
-- Dupkey 1.0
+- Dupkey 1.0.1
-- List 1.05
+- List 1.5.1
-- Readln 1.0
+- Readln 1.0.1

+CHANGES since version 1.4:

+- Compiled the library for the first time since 1995 and fixed bitrot.
+  Software ChipSet compiles and passes its test suite on the following
+  systems:

+>CentOS 8.1\
+>FreeBSD 12.1\
+>MacOSX 10.13.4\
+>OpenIndiana 2019.10\
+>Raspian 8\
+>Ubuntu 18.04.1

 CHANGES since version 1.3:
 - Added the dupkey component.